mjmdavis/PixScrips/Readme.md

 -----------------

 *   pixelmator_export_sizes.scpt
-    *   This script will scale an image to all the sizes defined in imgSizes and save them to the last used folder.
+    *   This script will scale the last focused image to all the sizes defined in imgSizes in the script and export them as PNG to the last used folder.